Top Places to visit in Pokhara: Overview

 Opening/Closing Time: 9 am–5 pm

-Note: Since there is not much to see and do around Mahendra Cave and Bat Cave, I personally don’t recommend you to visit these places.
+Note: Since there is not much to see and do around Mahendra Cave and Bat Cave, I personally don’t recommend you to visit these places (You can find these places in the list of ‘top places to visit in Pokhara’ over the internet though).
 If you have visited Gupteshwor Cave near Davis Fall (which I recommend), it becomes redundant because you will get the same feeling except for Bat Cave where you can get a different experience by seeing hundreds of bats hanging down the roof of the cave.

 5) Begnas Lake and Rupa Lake

-Rupa Lake—far from the bustling city—lies in more remote distances then Begnas.
-Few people make it up to the Rupa Lake.
+Rupa Lake—far from the bustling city—lies at more remote distances than Begnas.
+Few people make it up to Rupa Lake.
 But it’s worth a visit if you really want tranquility to relax in nature.
 You will see an emerald lake almost untouched by human civilization.
 You will not see too many people here.
 Just do boating/swimming/relaxing.